httpwg/wg-materials/interim.md

 How to turn to off push (in either direction)

+### 1st implementation draft goals

+- Header Compression
+- Frame changes
+  - uniform length / alignment
+  - remove version
+  - rearrange/resize - length 16 / type|opcode 8 / flags 8 / C 1 / sid 31
+  - push promise control frame
+  - 32bit priority (1st reserved)
+- Upgrade
+  - dance + magic
+  - npn
+- Flow control - session level
+- Settings persistence - at risk
+- Settings first mandatory
+- RST_STREAM / GOWAWAY opaque data?
+- 100/continue advice?

 Prioritization - just create a 32 bit priority field with MSB reserved.

 Rajiv: what sort of changes can we expect beyond this draft?

 Mark: there will be more changes

-On Magic:
+### Magic

 Magic will be sent in all cases, and will include a high order bit set, as well as versioning information.

-Eliot / Martin to start something on the mailing list.  version name to start "http-draft-n/2.0".
+ACTION: Eliot / Martin to start something on the mailing list. version name to start "http-draft-n/2.0".

 Purpose of magic is primarily to fail quickly on middle boxes that improperly respond to upgrade